matthew-andrews/ft-style-offline-web-app-part-4/README.md

 The codebase would be a lot neater and more manageable if we were able to *just* write the Javascript versions and then run that Javascript code on **both the server and client**.

 In 2009 Ryan Dahl created [NodeJS][Z1], which allows developers to do just that.
-In the next tutorial we will bid farewell to the web technologies of the past (PHP and .htaccess) and rebuild the app with the latest tools and techniques (Node, NPM, Grunt, BusterJS and more…).
+In the next tutorial we will bid farewell to the web technologies of the past (PHP and Apache) and rebuild the app with the latest tools and techniques (Node, NPM, Grunt, BusterJS and more…).

 Finally, if you think you’d like to work on this sort of thing and live (or would like to live) in London, [we’re hiring][Z2]!